1. Marco Polo

 Do you have an old tent in your attic?
-Kids love setting up camp.
+All ages love setting up camp.

 Find a nice sunny spot in the backyard and start assembling.
-Put up shade cloth and setup camp chairs and a pretend fireplace.
+Put up shade cloth and grab camp chairs and a pretend fireplace.

 Have a picnic in the tent when you’re done.